- Elixir

 Admin.changeset(%Admin{})

-option in Elixir world.
-After all calling alias in following way:
+It's very common to skip :as option in the Elixir world.
+After all, calling alias in the following way:

 alias Curiosum.Authentication.Admin, as: Admin